 PUBG charges $29.99 for Microsoft Windows or PS4 versions and $19.99 for the Xbox version.

 While PUBG was able to sell only 2 million copies in the first few months after the initial release in March 2017, the number of cumulative unit sales jumped to 50 million by June 2018.

-PUBG ranked on the top of the premium games segment with $1.028 billion in annual revenue for 2018 that does not include free-to-play mobile versions.
+PUBG ranked at the top of the premium games segment with $1.028 billion in annual revenue for 2018 does not include free-to-play mobile versions.
 (Source: Superdata)

 That’s a hell lot of money.

 Getting into a billion dollars club is a definitely proud moment for any video game business, isn’t it?

 Other sources, including IAP and ads, contribute a significant percentage of total revenue.

 Although the amount earned from the mobile app is not enough to take place in the top 10 list of free-to-play video games, the combined revenue would most likely put PUBG among the top-grossing gaming titles of 2018.

 9 Success Mantras of the PUBG Business Model

 PUBG is one of the top-grossing games because of its social nature.